SUN PARTNERS INTERNATIONAL

 (Idetemya, Tanzania 2014)

 To enable the dormitory to function, a solar PV-powered electrical and lighting system was completed for Phase I of the dormitory (housing 48 girls) in October 2014.
-The Phase I project involved the engineering, procurement, and installation of a roof-mounted solar array, battery storage, the DC-AC conversion system (i.e. inverter), the AC distribution panel, and the AC electrical system to power the dormitory's computer room and provide interior and exterior security lighting for the initial dormitory building and toilet/bathing facility.
+The Phase I project involved the engineering, procurement, and installation of a roof-mounted solar array, battery storage, DC-AC conversion system (inverter), distribution panel and electrical circuits to power the 1st dormitory building, including the computer room, interior and exterior security lighting, and toilet/bathing/laundry building.

 Chibolya Community School